 An EIN is a lot like a Social Security number, but it’s for business entities like a limited liability company (including single member LLCs), a corporation, and even sole proprietorships in some situations.
-A sole proprietor will need an EIN number if they have employees (though you don’t necessarily have to have employees to need an EIN.
+A sole proprietor will need an EIN number if they have employees (though you don’t necessarily have to have employees to need a federal EIN.
 More on that in a minute).

 An EIN has the same nine digits as a Social Security number and is assigned by the IRS for the purpose of your business filing and reporting taxes.

 Now, you may be asking “why can’t I just use my Social Security number, then?”

 Do I Need an EIN?

 If you’re self-employed and don’t have any employees, you may not have any need for an EIN.
 However, you probably already know the importance of keeping your personal and business finances separated, and an employer identification number is just another way to help you do that.

 For example, some banks require an employer identification number to open a business checking account or apply for a business loan.
 Even if you’re a sole proprietor with no employees, if you want to separate your business banking account or apply for a business loan now or in the near future, getting an EIN squared away can be a good move.

 Related: What is a DUNS Number?

-In general, if you are operating as a corporation, partnership or LLC, you’ll probably need an EIN.
+In general, if you are operating as a corporation, partnership or LLC, you’ll need an EIN.
 It’s a good idea to talk to your accountant to determine what exactly is required of your business.